skienzmatishun/rippreport/content/p/lawsuits-parks-or-education/index.md

   length_score: 100
   category_score: 0
   rank: 10
 alttags: Three icons show a blue scale of justice with a book and courthouse, a green tree on grass, and an orange open book with a graduation cap and upward arrow
+summary: Pushing forward with our spending investigation, Fairhope leaders drained city utility reserves to settle massive developer lawsuits while starving local public schools of funds.
+Financial documents show city hall deceptively labeled an $12 million legal settlement as a park purchase while inflating education donation numbers.
+Learn where your hard-earned tax dollars are actually disappearing.
 ---
 **Consumer Advocates Exposing Political Corruption**
 **May 15, 2015**